 19 LIBERATION (TEMPTATION - FLY LIKE AN ANGEL (Matt Darey presents Mash Up)

 Another dance single but actually one of considerable interest this time.
 Although almost totally unknown in mainstream terms Matt Darey is the golden boy of British trance and with this single makes his first trip "overground" if you will.
-Of course few trance singles are complete without a haunting female vocal track but the wailing on this single is done by the clasically-trained Marcella Woods who adds a touch of class to what ranks as one of the most accessible trance-pop releases of the summer.
-Incidentally is it right to call this music "dance" given that all people seem to do to it is sway about slightly.
+Of course, few trance singles are complete without a haunting female vocal track but the wailing on this single is done by the classically-trained Marcella Woods who adds a touch of class to what ranks as one of the most accessible trance-pop releases of the summer.
+Incidentally is it right to call this music "dance" given that all people seem to do to it is sway about slightly?

 21 BLUE SKIES (Longpigs)